Go Green Go Green

 Scalability Bottlenecks

-Problem: Systems that work at small scale often fail at enterprise volume without cloud-based integration architecture.
+Problem: Systems that work at a small scale often fail at enterprise volume without a cloud-based integration architecture.

 Why It Fails: Ingestion pipelines, storage, or analytics platforms become performance bottlenecks.